-Committee on Student Appeals - The Ad Hoc Appeals Committee is charged to review student appeals regarding decisions for dismissal or denial of graduation, to determine whether the adverse decision was made in accordance with established academic policies and without prejudice to the student, and whether the student was accorded due process.
+Committee on Student Appeals (joint committee for PA and BS-MD programs) - The Ad Hoc Appeals Committee is charged to review student appeals regarding decisions for dismissal or denial of graduation, to determine whether the adverse decision was made in accordance with established academic policies and without prejudice to the student, and whether the student was accorded due process.
 Based on its findings, the Committee makes recommendations to the Dean for resolution of the appeal.